 4. Which AI flashcard app is best for medical students?

 For medical students, the best AI flashcard app should offer FSRS-based scheduling (critical for the massive volume of material), AI generation from medical textbooks and lecture recordings, and image occlusion for anatomy and histology.
-Memly and Anki (with FSRS plugin) are the top choices, with Memly offering a more streamlined experience and Anki providing maximum customization for users willing to invest setup time.
+Memly and Anki (with FSRS enabled) are the top choices, with Memly offering a more streamlined experience and Anki providing maximum customization for users willing to invest setup time.

 5. How much does an AI flashcard app cost?